How COST (Costco Wholesale) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a warehouse club retailer like COST (Costco) makes money is essential for investors and anyone interested in the business of retail and membership-based wholesale.
-In this post, we break down COST's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows โ€” what comes in, where it goes, and what's left as profit.
+Understanding how a retail warehouse club giant like Costco Wholesale (COST) makes money is essential for investors and anyone interested in the business of retail.
+In this post, we break down Costco's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

-Quick COST Overview
+Quick Costco Overview

 [COST](https://valuesense.io/ticker/cost) Income Statement Overview